han-yaeger/yaeger-tutorial/README.md

 ```

 :computer: Add this entity to the Game Level, by using the `setupEntities()` method, but also pass the instance to
 the constructor of Hanny.
-This way Hanny has access to the `HealthText` Entity and can call the method `setHealthText(int)`
+This way, Hanny has access to the `HealthText` Entity and can call the method `setHealthText(int)`
 whenever her health changes.

 :computer: Give Hanny a private instance field called health of type `int` and initialize it to 10.
 Also